sandboxws/omniauth-goodreads/README.md

-# OmniAuth Behance
+# OmniAuth Goodreads

-This gem contains the Behance strategy for OmniAuth.
+This gem contains the Goodreads strategy for OmniAuth.